 Are you looking for a new comforting soup to make?
-Well, you’ve finally found it!
-All the ingredients used for this soup, mainly spinach and red lentils, are very healthy and low in calories.
+We've got you covered!
+Give this Red Lentil Spinach Soup a try!
+All the ingredients used very healthy and low in calories.
 And another great bonus is that it is very easy to make; simply cook the ingredients and blend, that’s it!

 So, what makes this spinach soup vegan?
-Well, it doesn’t contain any form of animal or animal-by products - only spinach, lentils and a few seasoning ingredients.
+It doesn’t contain any form of animal or animal-by products - only spinach, lentils and a few seasoning ingredients like onions, garlic and lemon juice.
 And for the topping, we use a little coconut yogurt, parsley, black pepper and red pepper flakes.
 It’s smooth and very creamy, and, unlike most soups, astonishingly filling.

 This delicious red lentil spinach soup will certainly be a hit this winter.
 This is the ultimate soup recipe packed with good foods for those lazy winter days if you really don’t feel like cooking up a storm.

 A lot of soup recipes have become overly complicated, but what makes this one so great is its simplicity.
 So let’s get down to it.

 This vegan spinach soup recipe only takes 45 minutes to make of which the majority is waiting for the ingredients to cook.
 This is probably our favorite thing about this recipe; once everything is in, the work is done.
 It doesn’t require any special skills or even equipment; just you, a pot and any type of blender.